danyealmateen/middle-earth-store/README.md

 The project is crafted using React coupled with TypeScript, showcasing the integration of several key features like:

 - States
 - Routing
 - Context
 - Props

+Firebase is being used as a backend to get data.

 ...and many more elements that might not be listed here but contribute to the richness of the project.